paulusjacobus/grbl-1/README.md

 ***
 For the insights of ARM Grbl, please visit this page [click here] https://awesome.tech/grbl-demystified/

+-Github repo grbl-1 is for Coocoox CoIde compiler -Github repo grbl-2 is for Atollic compiler

 Grbl is a no-compromise, high performance, low cost alternative to parallel-port-based motion control for CNC milling.
 This version of Grbl runs on a STM32F10x processor.
 For the appropriate boards see our website https://awesome.tech/buy-gerbil/

 The controller is written in highly optimized C utilizing every clever feature of the STM32-chips to achieve precise timing and asynchronous operation.
 It is able to maintain up to 100kHz of stable, jitter free control pulses and PWM up to 80kHz.
 See specifications [click here] https://awesome.tech/new-super-gerbil-cnc/